highcharts/highcharts/ts/Data/README.md

 * Converters - create a table from an input format, and an output format from a table

-* Modifiers - modify table data into a second table, accessibile via the `DataTable.modified` property.
+* Modifiers - modify table data into a second table, accessible via the `DataTable.modified` property.

 * Stores - make data sources accessible via a managed table